brooklynrail/brooklynrail-platform/content/events/2020/07/michael-joo-with-amanda-gluibizzi.md

 {{< image media="2020/07/sharon-mesmer" size="sm" >}}

-**Sharon Mesmer** is a Polish-American poet, fiction writer, essayist and professor of creative writing.
-Her poetry collections are Greetings From My Girlie Leisure Place (Bloof Books, 2015), Annoying Diabetic Bitch(Combo Books, 2008), The Virgin Formica (Hanging Loose Press, 2008), Vertigo Seeks Affinities (chapbook, Belladonna Books, 2007), Half Angel, Half Lunch (Hard Press, 1998) and Crossing Second Avenue (chapbook, ABJ Press, Tokyo, 1997, published to coincide with a month-long reading tour of Japan sponsored by American Book Jam magazine).
-Her fiction collections are Ma Vie à Yonago (Hachette Littératures, Paris, in French translation by Daniel Bismuth, 2005), In Ordinary Time (Hanging Loose Press, 2005) and The Empty Quarter (Hanging Loose Press, 2005).
+**Sharon Messmer** is a poet, fiction writer, essayist and teacher.
+Her most recent poetry collection, Greetings From My Girlie Leisure Place (Bloof Books, 2015), was voted “Best of 2015” by Entropy magazine.
+Other collections are Annoying Diabetic Bitch, The Virgin Formica, Half Angel/Half Lunch and Vertigo Seeks Affinities (chapbook, Belladonna Books).
+Four of her poems appear in Postmodern American Poetry: A Norton Anthology (second edition, 2013).
+She has also published three fiction collections, including Ma Vie à Yonago, from Hachette, in French translation.
+Her essays, reviews and interviews have appeared in the New York Times, New York Magazine, the Paris Review, American Poetry Review, and the Brooklyn Rail, among others.
 She teaches in the undergraduate and graduate programs of New York University and The New School.
-She lives in Brooklyn, New York and is a distant relative of Franz Anton Mesmer, proponent of animal magnetism (or mesmerism) and Otto Messmer, the American animator best known for creating Felix the Cat.
+Her awards include a Fulbright Specialist grant, a Jerome Foundation mentoring award and two New York Foundation for the Arts fellowships.